Film: The Three Musketeers (1973)

 - The Vamp: Milady de Winter.

-- Throwing Your Sword Always Works: Double Subverted — Porthos invents a move involving throwing his sword at the enemy.
+- Throwing Your Sword Always Works: Double Subverted — Porthos invents a move involving throwing his sword at the enemy in the same motion as drawing it.
 Aramis, unimpressed, asks Porthos to perform this move on him and easily parries the thrown blade, pointing out that Porthos is unarmed now.
 Later however, Porthos uses this move anyway, and it does work as intended.

 - This gets a Call Back in The Return of the Musketeers when a wounded Porthos throws his sword at Justine during the final battle.
 He misses, but does distract her at a crucial moment, allowing D'Artagnan and Raoul to turn the tide of the battle.